7 minute read

 Once the named entities are identified, NED can look for claims under a specified dollar value.

-If one port has more claims than another, insurers can look at the rates for vessels using one or both ports.
+If one port has more claims than another, insurers can look at vessel rates using one or both ports.
 Adjusting the insurance premium can help offset the increased cost of claims.

 Healthcare